Carol Hathaway: Character reception

 Hathaway was originally supposed to die in the pilot episode of ER, but during test viewings of the show before its official premiere, the character tested well with audiences.
 She was then added as a series regular.
 In 2014, The Atlantic ranked Carol Hathaway at the top of its list of the 45 most memorable ER characters, referring to her as the most beloved hero on the show.

 Carol Hathaway is routinely acknowledged as a character who has inspired generations of medical professionals.
 Many real life nurses have said that they chose their profession because of Carol Hathaway.
 In a Vulture piece entitled “The Doctors Made ER Great.
 The Nurses Made it Radical,” Hathaway's arc on the show is described as “the most compelling and propulsive long-running story of the entire series.”

 Carol Hathaway has been ranked many times as one of the best representations of a nurse on television.
 Entertainment Weekly placed Hathaway in its list of the "30 Great TV Doctors and Nurses.”
-Parade Magazine named her one of the best fictional nurses on television.
+Parade named her one of the best fictional nurses on television.
 Some of her most admired moments were listed in Bustle's “11 Reasons Why Carol Hathaway Was the Best TV Nurse.”